mworion/dbus-seplos/doc/installation/index.rst

           installed and active.

 .. warning:: The driver is only tested with Venus OS > 3.00 and < v3.3.
 It will
              not work with Venus OS other than that.
-Seconly it is only tested with Seplos BMS hardware v2 and firmware 16.06.
+Secondly it is only tested with Seplos BMS hardware v2 and firmware 16.06.
 I do not know if it works with version 3 of the hardware.